 The genetics course introduces students to the basics of clinical genetics in order to prepare them for their further studies and practice in primary care.
-The course will review fundamental genetic concepts, principles and information

-(patterns of inheritance, mitosis & meiosis, the structure of DNA, RNA and protein synthesis) as well as concepts underlying clinical genetics (human development, gene analysis, disease producing mutations).
+The course will review fundamental genetic concepts, principles and information (patterns of inheritance, mitosis & meiosis, the structure of DNA, RNA and protein synthesis) as well as concepts underlying clinical genetics (human development, gene analysis, disease producing mutations).

-Course Director: Claudia Soler-Alfonso

-Course Offered: Fall 1, Term 3
+Credit: 1 semester hour Course Director: Claudia Soler-Alfonso Course Offered: Fall 1, Term 3